sreejitr/Wolfenstein/Sreejita - Progress Report on Game Development.md

 Added lateral movements to players, used UISwipeGestureRecognizer and UITapGestureRecognizer, however, the movements are not smooth.
 (This version of the game was not committed in git.
 I had a copy of the Gameplay.m file from this version which I have added in the Repository separately)

-Figured out how to make the game more interesting by introducing power-ups, shields and bonus points
+Figured out how to make the game more interesting by introducing power-ups, shields, game score & bonus scores/health points

 <b>What I am doing this week..

-Figure out the game will progress
+Figure out how the game will progress

 Add enemy’s health